Miloš Pantović

-Miloš Pantović (Милош Пантовић; born 7 July 1996) is a Serbian professional footballer who plays as a forward for Bundesliga club Union Berlin.
+Miloš Pantović (Милош Пантовић; born 7 July 1996) is a professional footballer who plays as an attacking midfielder for Serbian club OFK Beograd.
+Born in Germany, he has represented Serbia at youth levels internationally.

 Early life

 Pantović was born in Munich, after his parents moved there from Arilje, Serbia.

 Club career

 Early career

 Pantović started playing football at the age of six, at first plying his trade with local club Helios Daglfing.
 He then joined Rot-Weiss Oberföhring and later, in 2007, he joined Bayern Munich U12 team, and then played for every single one of Bayern's youth teams.
 He started playing for Bayern Munich II in 2014, and was almost instantaneously rewarded with a selection to Serbia U19 national team.
 He would go on to make six appearances.
 Pantović made his Bundesliga debut in the 9th fixture of 2015–16 season, replacing Arturo Vidal in 92 minute, and thus became the first Serbian player since Radmilo Mihajlović, 1989-1990, to represent FC Bayern.
 This would be his only appearance for the first team.
 He scored seven goals in 28 appearances for the first team 2015–16 season for the reserve team.
 He scored 15 goals in 27 appearances in the 2016–17 season.
 He scored 12 goals in 33 appearances in the 2017–18 season.